janklab/janklab-core/doc/Feature-Areas.md

 ### SQL QueryBuilder

-A "sentence diagram" for SQL statements that lets you build them incrementally and programmatically.
+A “sentence diagram” for SQL statements that lets you build them incrementally and programmatically.

 ## Miscellaneous

 The rest of Janklab is a grab bag of miscellaneous classes and utility functions.
-Browse the source to see what's available.
-These are aimed at supporting concise, readable code, and filling in the behavior around some of Matlab's edge cases.
+Browse the source to see what’s available.
+These are aimed at supporting concise, readable code, and filling in the behavior around some of Matlab’s edge cases.

 Here are some highlights.

 ### ifthen()

-A function that operates like C and Java's ternary operator.
+A function that operates like C and Java’s ternary operator (except that all inputs are evaluated eagerly).
 Useful for concise one-liners that replace five-line `if`/`else` structures.

 ```
 value = ifthen(condition, valueIfTrue, valueIfFalse);